 Facelift Associated Procedures

-Patients now have choices, such as a lower face lift, a mid-face lift, a mini face lift, and even a weekend face lift.
+Patients now have choices, such as a lower face lift, a mini face lift, and even a weekend face lift.
 With advancements in modern medicine and technology, experienced surgeons are now able to customize a surgical procedure in order to address very specific patient concerns.
 We invite you to learn more by choosing one of the following links:

 - Lower Facelift Columbus, Ohio—to tighten the skin around your mouth, chin, and neck